 The Ludwig von Mises: Catallactic Converter

-Ludwig von Mises said something amazing—a sentence with just 25 words—but with a profound insight into how societies work, or could work.
+Ludwig von Mises said something amazing—a sentence with just 25 words—with a profound insight into how societies work, or could work.

 The 25 words are these: